jtrovato/Context_ID_and_SMT/homework-description.md

 Getting Started
 ===============

 To begin, download the starter kit.
-In the downloaded directory, you now have `default.py` that looks at each English sentence and all the Spanish sentence within some window $w$ of sentences before or after the English sentence.
-It takes the ratio of the number of Spanish words in the sentence that have a dictionary translation int he English sentence to the length of the Spanish sentence, and if this ratio is above a certain threshold $t$ it defines the sentences as being aligned.
+In the downloaded directory, you now have `default.py` that looks at each English sentence and all the Spanish sentence within some window $$w$$ of sentences before or after the English sentence.
+It takes the ratio of the number of Spanish words in the sentence that have a dictionary translation in the English sentence to the length of the Spanish sentence, and if this ratio is above a certain threshold $$t$$ it defines the sentences as being aligned.
 Test it out using this command: `./default.py | ./grade.py`.

 The default program relies on some other resources which we have provided you, which are a spanish-english dictionary and a text file of stopwords for the program to ignore when computing the score (for example, 'and' and 'the').